PlanQK/planqk-platform-samples/coding-templates/docker/docker-python/README.md

 # PlanQK Custom Docker Container Coding Template for Python

-This is a simple Node.js command-line application that takes a JSON file as input, sums up the values in the `values` property, and returns the result as a JSON object.
+This is a simple Python application that takes a JSON file as input, sums up the values in the `values` property, and returns the result as a JSON object.
 It also provides an optional flag to round up the sum.

 Please note that the Node.js application implements the PlanQK Platform interface for custom Docker containers.